Working as a Corporate Event Planner: How to Get In

-As we’ve discussed, corporate event planners differs significantly from wedding planners in many ways.
+As we’ve discussed, corporate event planners differ significantly from wedding planners in many ways.
 With small-scale clients, planners can get by with a Facebook page and some references.
 However, aspiring event planners who want to work for a big corporation need two key items – a professional website and a reputable brand.
 In addition to having these items, businesses will want to hire planners that project the right image for their own brand.
 Be as professional and polished as you can, and demonstrate your skills and experience in an organized and appealing portfolio.

 Finally, when searching for a corporate event planning job, it’s important to be both patient and assertive.
 Don’t be discouraged if it takes weeks or months, and keep learning as much as you can in the meantime!